 Most people are automatically enrolled in Medicare when they reach age 65.
 This is when your Social Security benefits start.
 If you live in the continental United States the Social Security Administration (SSA) kicks off your Medicare Part A hospital insurance and/or Medicare Part B medical insurance when you turn 65.
 For those U.S. citizens living in one of the U.S. territories, such as Guam or Puerto Rico, you will be automatically enrolled in Medicare Part A only.

 If you are still working and have health insurance through your employer, Medicare Part B is optional.
 However, your health insurance must be “creditable”.
 Be sure to compare rates before refusing Part B, as it may be a better deal.

-If you are not automatically enrolled by the SSA, depending on your situation, there are several enrollment periods.
+If you are not automatically enrolled by the SSA, depending on your situation, there are several Enrollment periods are designated time periods to enroll or disenroll from the various parts of Medicare.
+There are six Medicare enrollment periods.....
 It’s important to note that there Medicare can charge you penalties for not signing up when you should.